 - a.
 Preferential Runway Use.
-During the noise sensitive hours of 2200 to 0700, ATC shall maximize use of inboard Runways 24L/6R and 25R/7L and Taxiways C and E. At all times, the inboard runways shall be preferred to the outboard runways for departures and, except as set forth for Over-Ocean Operation Procedures, the outboard runways shall be preferred to the inboard runways for arrivals.
+During the noise sensitive hours of 2200 to 0700, ATC shall maximize use of inboard Runways 06R/24L and 07L/25R and Taxiways C and E. At all times, the inboard runways shall be preferred to the outboard runways for departures.
 Over-Ocean Operation Procedures shall be in effect between the hours of 0000 and 0630 as provided in Subsection 4. - b.
 Intersection Departures.
 Intersection departures will be used only when it improves the overall efficiency of the aircraft traffic flow.
-The only intersections designated for intersection departures are Taxiways E8 and F when the airport is operating under west flow conditions.
+The only intersections designated for intersection departures are Taxiways "E-8" and "F" when the airport is operating under west flow conditions.
 There are no designated intersections for departures during east traffic.